anna-tsvetanova/anna-tsvetanova/README.md

 Hi, I am Anna Tsvetanova!👋

-I am QA student with a passion to learn new things and explore the world of IT!
+I am QA student with a passion to learn new things and explore the world of IT Looking to apply my acquired skills at QA position!

 📫 How to reach me: anna.tsvetanova.contact@gmail.com